mnorin/ba.sh/README.md

 ### 1. Encapsulation

-ba.sh implements a weak incapsulation based on namespacing.
-When object is created, it generates an array to store properties values and a set of functions with the same namespace that look like methods (thanks to dot notation).
+ba.sh implements a weak encapsulation based on namespacing.
+When object is created, it generates an array to store property values and a set of functions with the same namespace that look like methods (thanks to dot notation).

 ### 2. Instance isolation